sap-tutorials/Tutorials/tutorials/hana-clients-python/hana-clients-python.md

     ![Python Extension](extension.png)

-    Visual Studio Code will recognize the `py` file extension and will suggest installing the Python extension.
+    If necessary, Visual Studio Code will recognize the `py` file extension and will suggest installing the Python extension.
 Click **Install**.

 4. Place a breakpoint on line the line `for row in rows:`.